marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 > [!NOTE]
 > This example is being created in order to show how to convert a point string attribute into a point group.
 You can do the same process for the other geometry types, but you have to make sure that the attribute that you are using is a string.

-> [!WARNING]
-> Don't use attributes with a lot of different values...
-You don't want to get a lot of groups.

 **attr_to_grp**
 > [!IMPORTANT]
 > **Mode:** Points.